imixs/imixs-saga/README.md

 <br /><br /><img src="small_h-trans.png" />

-The Imixs Docker Container '[imixs/imixs-microservice](https://github.com/imixs-docker/imixs-archive)' can be used to run a Imixs-Microservice on a Docker host.
-The image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).
+Imixs-Microservice provides a Docker Container to be used to run the service on a Docker host.
+The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).

 ## 1. Build the image

+To build the docker image run:

 	docker build --tag=imixs/imixs-microservice .

 ## 2. Run with docker-compose
+You can start the Imixs-Microservice docker container with the docker-compose command:

+	docker-compose up

+Note: this command will start a postgreSQL server and the Imixs-Microserivce.

+For further details see the [imixs/wildfly docker image](https://hub.docker.com/r/imixs/wildfly/).

+# Development

+During development the imixs/imixs-archive docker container can be used with mounting an external deployments/ folder:

+	docker run --name="imixs-archive" -d -p 8080:8080 -p 9990:9990 \
+         -e WILDFLY_PASS="admin_password" \
+         -v ~/git/imixs-microservice/deployments:/opt/wildfly/standalone/deployments/:rw \
+         imixs/imixs-microservice

+## Docker-Compose

-You can run Imixs-Microservice on docker-compose to simplify the startup.
+Imixs-Microservice needs a postgreSQL database to be run.
+To start both containers a docker-compose script is provided to simplify the startup.
-The following example shows a docker-compose.yml for imixs-office-workflow:
+The following example shows the docker-compose.yml for imixs-microservice.
+You can customize this .yml file to your needs:

 	postgres:
 	  image: postgres